 There’s nothing better than a dining experience that takes us to a memory of home.
 Sit-ting around the table with family or friends and a table full of good ol’ home cooking.
-Here are nine great restaurants in New Mexico that’ll make you want to move in.
+Here are 8 great restaurants in New Mexico that’ll make you want to move in.

 This off-the-beaten path but not unfamiliar restaurant is a hangout for locals and tourists.
 The great thing about mom and pop places is the family atmosphere that makes them so welcoming.
 This is one such place.
 And the food is good.
 Red and green chili is a highlight on many of the dishes—separate or Christmas style.
 Try the sopapillas as big as plate, Navajo tacos on crispy fry bread or the best breakfast enchiladas in town … get two, you’ll want one for lunch.